HackerTon/astarviz/README.md

 😊 Please contribute if you have any

-- [ ] priority heap or pairing heap with decrease-key operation
+- [ X ] priority heap or pairing heap with decrease-key operation
 - [ ] uses pyglet with shader

 ## Example